Kilkenni/sb.Teleport/readme.md

 - You can deploy mech anywhere you can teleport
 - Filtering!
 Filter can be set via corresponding textbox. `Enter` while in the textbox applies the filter (only bookmarks that have `filter` in their text fields are visible).
 Search is case-insensitive.
 Standard destinations (like `Warp down`) are not affected. `Esc` while in the textbox or `Reset` button resets the filter
 - Previewing hazards.
 If a bookmark is selected, info panel tries to list permanent environmental hazards at destionation.
 Don't forget to equip your EPP!
 - Now with editing and deletion.
-Editing supports longer names (but be careful).
-Deletion asks for confirmation as it always should have.
+Editing supports longer names than stock UI (but be careful).
+Deletion asks for confirmation.
+Polite.

 The script tries its best to skip all irrelevant destinations, if present in `teleport.config`.
 Examples:

 - When on the player ship, `Warp to ship` is disabled
-- When in space, warp option without the mech is disabled (you can still try to warp regardless, but I'm not paying your hospital bills)
+- When in space, warp option without the mech is disabled (you can still try to warp regardless, but you agree to indemnify and hold Spark Industries harmless of paying any possible medical bills)
 - Quest-related destinations are disabled until unlocked
-- If a player has no mech (yet), `Deploy` button will be red and deactivated.
+- If a player has no mech (yet), `Deploy` button will be deactivated.

 ## Known Issues